Facebook pressed to return money from ads promoting Syrian president

 Launched in May, the Facebook page is called "Sawa al-Assad" (Sawa means "together") and has more than 230,000 likes.
 It is regularly updated with photos from the Assad campaign, including pictures of Bashar al-Assad and his wife, Asma, going to a polling station to vote Tuesday.

-Syrian government forces walk down a street in Halfaya, Syria, after taking the city from rebel forces on Friday, September 12.
-The United Nations estimates more than 190,000 people have been killed in Syria since an uprising in March 2011 spiraled into civil war.
+A Syrian rebel fighter keeps an eye on government troops in Aleppo, Syria, on Wednesday, December 17.
+The United Nations estimates nearly 200,000 people have been killed in Syria since an uprising in March 2011 spiraled into civil war.

 Photos: Syrian civil war in 2014